 The Volant Charitable Trust is a registered charity in Scotland with charity number SC030790.

 The Ickabog is not a Harry Potter story, nor is it set in the wizarding world.
-It is a completely separate story by J.K.
+It’s an original, one-off story by J.K.
 Rowling, a fairy tale, set in an imaginary country called Cornucopia.
-You can read the story on this website.
-It is a one-off and not part of a series.

 At the moment there are no plans to make a movie or stage adaptation of The Ickabog.